TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/UserSettingsConfiguration/Extending/Index.rst

 after the existing "email" field.

 In this example the field is also added to the "be_users" table.
-This is not described here as it belongs to :ref:`extending the $TCA array <t3tca:extending>`.
+This is not described here as it belongs to 'extending the $TCA array'.
+See label 'extending' in older versions of the TCA-Reference.

 And here is the new field in the User Tools > User Settings module: